hermetic-modular/alchemy-template/README.md

 You can also use the [Hermetic Modular Web Programmer](https://hermeticmodular.com/program) straight from the browser.

+### Flashing without reboot

+Once the firmware is running, you can skip the DFU button dance entirely, `program-live` asks the running module to reboot itself into the bootloader over USB, waits for it to enumerate, and flashes in one step:

+    make program-live

+Requires `node` and `dfu-util` ≥ 0.11 on your PATH.
+(This works because the template firmware speaks HostLink, the same integration that powers the web editor.)

 ## Make it yours

 1. **Rename the firmware** — change `TARGET` at the top of the